Barozzi/FieldValidator/README.md

 Example
 -------
-*Because of the 'Free Code' restriction that exists in Portal version 6 and below, it is required to include the full source of fieldValidator.js at the bottom of each validation script that it is to be used in.*
+*Note: Because of the 'Free Code' restriction that exists in Portal version 6 and below, it is required to include the full source of fieldValidator.js at the bottom of each validation script that it is to be used in.*

 **The following code should be pasted into the view validation script hook, found in the web interface under the View tab for your project.**